EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 Spell fluidity: You have deep connection to arcane of the world.
 This means you can:
 - INT ammount of times a day change one prepared spell for another you haven't prepared but is contained in your Arcane philactery.
-- You can regenerate up to your level spell slots once per day when you are out of combat (all spell levels summed must be of lower or equal value compared to your level).
+- You can regenerate up to half your level (rounded up) spell slots once per day when you are out of combat (all spell levels summed must be of lower or equal value compared to your level).

 ### Level 5